Bachelor of Science/Master of Public Health

 - If accepted, schedule a meeting with the SPH Office of the Registrar

-For more information about the Boston University School of Public Health, visit the SPH website; or contact Sophie Godley, director of undergraduate education at the School of Public Health, at email@example.com
+For more information about the Boston University School of Public Health, visit the SPH website; or contact Sophie Godley, Director of Undergraduate Programs at the School of Public Health, at firstname.lastname@example.org.